-The Culloden Battlefield Visitor Centre officially opened on 16th April.
-The £8m project is the largest construction scheme The National Trust for Scotland has ever undertaken.
+The Culloden Battlefield Visitor Centre officially opened on 16th April 2008.
+The £7.5m project is the largest construction scheme the National Trust for Scotland has ever undertaken.
 The centre is designed to help immerse visitors in history and features a special interactive exhibition following a real life character through the years of the Jacobite rebellion.
-The Practice is proud to have been working with Gareth Hoskins Architects on such a presitgious project and delighted that it was short listed for the 2008 RIBA Awards.
+The Practice is proud to have worked with Gareth Hoskins Architects on such a prestigious project and delighted that it was short listed for the 2008 RIBA Awards.
 It is also one of four Scottish buildings to be shortlisted for the inaugural World Architecture Festival Awards.

 The main structure is a steel frame with timber walls and roof.
-Sustainability was a key influence in the design and a novel limecrete slab is to be used for the ground floor slab.
-A full bespoke SUDS drainage scheme was also developed for the project, which due to the proximity of neighbours and large increase in the size of the centre.
+Sustainability was a key influence in the design and a novel limecrete slab was used for the ground floor slab.
+A full bespoke SUDS drainage scheme was also developed for the project, due to the proximity of neighbours and large increase in the size of the centre.

 The new visitor centre houses an interpretation of the battle, its prehistory and aftermath.
 It also includes educational and conference facilities, café, restaurant, shop and staff accommodation.